OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-14.md

 ## 2 Chronicles 14:2

-Asa did what was good and right in the sight of the Lord his God,
+Asa acted in a manner that was both pleasing and righteous before the Lord God,

 ---